 (This is the seventh installment in a series over the next few months that will look at the marijuana markets in each of Canada’s provinces and territories.
-Other installments: Alberta, British Columbia, New Brunswick, Nova Scotia, Ontario and Quebec.)
+Other installments: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Ontario, Prince Edward Island and Quebec.)

 The Land of Seed and Honey is throwing its doors wide open to the marijuana industry.